 Read our Green Heron Herald quarterly newsletter.

-Friday-Sunday through September.
+Weekends through September.
 Tualatin Riverkeepers (TRK) are renting canoes and kayaks from the boat ramp at Cook Park, 17005 SW 92nd Avenue in Tigard.
 Rentals begin at 9:00 am each day and all boats must be returned to the dock before 7:00pm.
-Canoes, and double kayaks cost $30 per boat for up to 4 […]
+Canoes, and double kayaks cost $30 per boat for up to 4 hours […]